Massachusetts Construction Accident Lawyer

 It is unlikely, but you might be able to sue your employer for personal injuries sustained from a construction-related accident.
 Ordinarily, in Massachusetts, employees are required to file for workers’ compensation.
 A personal lawsuit against your employer is usually not an option.
 However, it can become an option if the right conditions exist.

 If you wish to sue your employer personally, you must show that your accident was a result of their willful misconduct or wrongful actions.
 This requires a showing of fault.
 Workers’ compensation is different because it requires no showing of fault from either party.
 You could be totally responsible for your own injuries and still receive workers’ compensation.

 A personal lawsuit against your employer is more difficult and a bit riskier in terms of success, but there are some advantages.
 A personal lawsuit can yield much greater financial awards than workers’ compensation.
 Unlike workers’ compensation, a personal injury lawsuit can include extra damages for pain and suffering.
 Call our Massachusetts construction accident lawyer for a consultation regarding your case.
 We can help you decide what course of action is best for you.

 Get in Touch with a Massachusetts Construction Accident Attorney

 While you are struggling to recover from unexpected physical and emotional trauma, you may find it challenging to keep up with the constant barrage of medical bills and insurance claim forms.
-Having a Massachusetts construction accident lawyer during this challenging time in your life may give you the benefits that you need to make a full recovery.
+Having a Massachusetts construction accident lawyer by your side during this challenging time in your life may give you the benefits that you need to make a full recovery.
 If you are currently suffering from such an unfortunate circumstance, be sure to get in touch with a determined Massachusetts personal injury attorney about your eligibility to receive compensation.
 Call the Law Office of John J. Sheehan at (617) 915-4523 for a free legal consultation.